 US import tariffs: what's going on

 Donald Trump's 'America first' statement is widely known.
-The US president wants his country to become richer and more powerful again.
+The US president wants his country to become and more again.
 With higher import duties in the US, he wants to make a fist against other big players in the market, like China and the European Union.

 Personal advice

 Do you seek advice for your personal situation?
-Call the KVK Advice Team on 088 585 22 22.
+Call the KVK Advice Team on 088 585 22 22.Â

 'America first!'

 By making products from other parts of the world more expensive, Trump wants to make American products more attractive to residents of his country.
 Cars, for example.
 In 2024, half of new cars in the United States came from abroad.
 The president wants Americans to choose brands like Ford, Chevrolet, and Tesla more often.
-The thinking behind this?
+The idea behind this?
 If Americans buy mostly stuff made in their own country, it will create more American jobs and give the economy extra support.

-What are import tariffs?
+What are import tariffs?Â

 Import tariffs, or import duties, are a kind of tax.
 Importers pay these for importing products from another country and marketing them in their own country.
 Import duties are mainly there to protect a country's own industry.